'I slow rolled myself': Bad beat puts Shaun Deeb on path to WSOP POY

 Shaun Deeb is "not a fan" of changes to the WSOP Player of the Year race, but that's not going to stop him from making a run at back-to-back titles this summer.

-Either way, the second-place finish has Deeb off to a great start in the 2026 POY race, and there are still a pile of points to pick up in Prague this week.
+Either way, the second-place finish has Deeb off to a great start – and there are still a pile of points to pick up in Prague.

-We caught up with Deeb at WSOP Europe the morning after his runner-up finish for more on the bad beat and other POY thoughts.
+We caught up with Deeb the morning after his runner-up finish for more on the bad beat and other POY thoughts.

 'We're going to be splashing'

-You've set out for a back-to-back run.
-Pretty good start here in Prague.
-What does this mean for going forward with Player of the Year for you?
+You've set out for a back-to-back run and had a pretty good start here in Prague.
+What does this mean for your POY bid?

 Taking the POY title off of Shaun Deeb won't be easy in 2026.
 Taking the POY title off of Shaun Deeb won't be easy in 2026.